 In the podcast series The Road to Open Science, hosts Sanli Faez and Lieven Heeremans follow the path to adapting open science practices through the perspective of researchers from different disciplines.
-In each episode they talk to people within the academic community about their research, initiative or experiences in relation to open science.
+In each episode they talk to people within the academic community about their research, initiatives, or experiences in relation to open science.

 In the first episode the podcast starts at the very beginning: what is open science and why does it seem so difficult to really make open science practices more common?
 For a lot of people within the academic community the subject is still an unclear or even an unknown territory.
 Others, who have already gained more knowledge on the topic, have different views when it comes to definitions and where to start.